ruuvi/ruuvi.gwui.html/README.md

 To test UI, open in web-browser: http://127.0.0.1:8001

-You can choose any WiFi from the list, the valid password is `12345678`
+You can choose any Wi-Fi from the list, the valid password is `12345678`

 ======================================